-At year end 2016 the so-called "BEPS 1-Implementation Act" passed the German legislation process.
+At year-end 2016, the BEPS 1 Implementation Act passed the German legislation process.
 This was the first step to implement the recommendation of the BEPS process into domestic law.

-The BEPS 1-Implementation Act leads to an extension of cooperation obligations in cross-border situations which is based on BEPS action point 13 "Transfer Pricing Documentation and Country-by-Country Reporting".
-As a result the transfer pricing documentation now consists of a Master File, a country-specific and company-related Local File and a country-specific Country-by-Country Report.
+The BEPS 1 Implementation Act leads to an extension of cooperation obligations in cross-border situations which is based on BEPS action point 13 - Transfer Pricing Documentation and Country-by-Country Reporting.
+As a result, the transfer pricing documentation now consists of (i) a master file, (ii) a countryspecific and company-related local file, and (iii) a country-specific country-by-country report.
 Furthermore, the information exchange standards and reporting obligations arising from the amendments to the EU Mutual Administrative Cooperation Directive have been implemented into German law.
 The amended transfer pricing documentation rules are applicable for the first time to fiscal years starting after 31 December 2016.
-The Country-by-Country Report is to be prepared for fiscal years starting after 31 December 2015 and to be submitted to the German tax authorities by 31 December 2017.
+The country-by-country report is to be prepared for fiscal years starting after 31 December 2015 and to be submitted to the German tax authorities by 31 December 2017.

-As of 1 January 2017, tax rulings (ie advance cross-border rulings and advance pricing arrangements) issued, reached, amended or renewed after 31 December 2014 have to be automatically exchanged amongst the EU Member States.
-These amendments take the recommendations made in BEPS action point 5 "Measures to counter harmful tax practices" into account.
+As of 1 January 2017, tax rulings (ie, advance cross-border rulings and advance pricing arrangements) issued, reached, amended or renewed after 31 December 2014 must be automatically exchanged amongst the EU member states.
+These amendments take the recommendations made in BEPS action point 5 - Measures to Counter Harmful Tax Practices - into account.

-Furthermore, Germany has introduced a provision to limit the tax deductibility of licence fees or royalty payments to foreign related parties that benefit from preferential tax regimes (such as IP, Licence or Patent Boxes) which are incompatible with the OECD nexus approach of BEPS action point 5 "Measures to counter harmful tax practices".
+Furthermore, Germany has introduced a provision to limit the tax deductibility of licence fees or royalty payments to foreignrelated parties that benefit from preferential tax regimes (such as intellectual property, licence or patent boxes) which are incompatible with the OECD nexus approach of BEPS action point 5 - Measures to Counter Harmful Tax Practices.

-Furthermore, the BEPS 1-Implementation Act introduced a new regulation into domestic law in order to prevent double taxation of business expenses (ie double deduction) for partnerships effective from 1 January 2017.
+Additionally, the BEPS 1 Implementation Act introduced a new regulation into domestic law in order to prevent double taxation of business expenses (ie, double deduction) for partnerships effective from 1 January 2017.

 Germany also signed the OECD Multilateral Instrument in June 2017.
-In a first step Germany would like to amend over 30 of its approximately 100 double tax treaties, provided that the other countries agree.
-Ratification shall be made in the current legislative period, and the first amendments of double tax treaties are expected for 2019.
+As a first step, Germany would like to amend over 30 of its approximately 100 double tax treaties, provided that the other countries agree.
+At present, it remains unclear when the ratification of the MLI will be completed.
+No national draft legislation to implement the MLI has been published as of yet.
+Whether the implementation of the MLI can be undertaken within the current legislative period, as initially expected, remains to be seen.